Voltage Security - Encryption that Just Works.Voltage Identity-Based Encryption

 Information Encryption for Email, Files, Documents and Databases

 Fundamentally, the reason to use encryption is to protect data so that only a specific person (for example, bob@b.com) or a machine (for example, www.voltage.com) can access it.
-However, until now, encryption techniques have relied on long, randomly generated keys that must be mapped to identities using digitally-signed documents, called certificates.
-The management of these certificates, and the need to fetch a certificate before encrypting to a person or machine, has made encryption very difficult.
+However, until now, encryption techniques have relied on long, randomly generated keys that must be mapped to identities using digitally-signed documents, called digital certificates – traditional PKI.
+The management of these certificates and the process by which they are managed, and the need to fetch a certificate before encrypting to a person or machine, has made encryption using traditional approaches very difficult for end users, costly to operate and complex for IT operations.

-Identity-Based Encryption (IBE) takes a completely new approach to the problem of encryption.
+Identity-Based Encryption (IBE) takes a breakthrough approach to the problem of encryption key management.
 IBE can use any arbitrary string as a public key, enabling data to be protected without the need for certificates.
-Protection is provided by a key server that controls the mapping of identities to decryption keys.
+Protection is provided by a key server that controls the dynamic generation of private decryption keys that correspond to public identities and the key servers base root key material.
+By separating authentication and authorization from private key generation through the key server, permissions to generate keys can be controlled dynamically on a granular policy driven basis, facilitating granular control over access to information in real time.

 1. RFC 5091, “Identity-Based Cryptography Standard (IBCS) #1: Supersingular Curve Implementations of the BF and BB1 Cryptosystems”, describes the mathematics underlying the Voltage Identity-Based Encryption™ (IBE) approach and how to implement Voltage's IBE cryptography.